 |Lactobacillus acid resistant bacteria||Orange serum|

-After selecting an appropriate nutrient medium, transfer it to the sterilized Petri plate containing absorbent pad at the bottom.
+After selecting an appropriate nutrient medium, prepare and transfer the media to the sterilized Petri plate containing absorbent pad at the bottom.
 Soak the absorbent pad with the liquid broth.
 The saturation of the absorbent pad with the nutrient medium will promote microbial growth.

 - MF technique is an alternative to the most probable number method.

-- One can test a large volume of a water sample by the Millipore filtration method within less time.
+- One can test a large volume of a water sample through the millipore filtration method.

 - MF technique gives relevant and reliable results than the MPN method.

-- The number of bacteria present in the water sample can count directly by the colony counter.
+- One can enumerate the number of bacteria present in the water sample directly by using the colony counter.

-- Membrane filtration method is not applicable for the testing of turbid water
+- Membrane filtration method is not applicable to test the turbid water.

 - There may be a chance of bacterial overgrowth, as the water contains many microorganisms.